 I Live With a Person Who Has COVID-19

 If you can physically separate from the person with COVID-19 and not have any contact with them during their isolation period, then your quarantine begins on the day following your last exposure to the person with COVID-19.
-Your quarantine will last for 14 days because COVID-19 has a 14 day incubation period.
-You can get sick anytime during this 14 day period.
+If you stay free of symptoms, your quarantine will last for 10 days.
+You should continue to monitor symptoms for an additional 4 days.
+If symptoms develop at any time during the 14 day incubation period you must remain in or return to quarantine and get tested.

 If I Test Negative During My Quarantine